 “Rum also became a key element in the infamous “slavery triangle.”
 The Brits shipped molasses to New England, where it was transformed into rum, proceeds from the sales of which purchased slaves in West Africa, who were subsequently taken to the sugar cane plantations in the Caribbean and South America.”

-Thankfully, we can now enjoy rum without that particular aspect of guilt.
+Thankfully, we can now enjoy rum without that particular aspect of guilt, although we should never forget about this shameful legacy from our past.
+The rum industry would like you to forget, however.
 In fact, now rum is known as a “happy drink.”
 Many “happy” cocktails are based on rum, including daiquiris and mojitos.

 Personally, however, I wouldn’t touch the stuff, except, as you might expect, with the addition of butter and sugar, i.e., in the form of rum cake.
 I make it on each holiday (i.e., actual holiday).
 I use an adaptation of the King Arthur Flour Caribbean Rum Cake recipe.
 I make rum cake from scratch rather than using the ubiquitous recipe for Bacardi Rum Cake, because we don’t like cakes made from box mixes.
 I also make it as a two-layer cake instead of a bundt cake because such a scheme offers more opportunity to apply the rum-soaked glaze in more places.
 Here is my recipe: